ciesiolka/abc2svg-chisel/README.md

 #### 2.3 PDF generation

-`abctopdf` is a shell script which converts ABC to PDF using one of the previous shell scripts and, either a chrome/chromium compatible web browser, or the program [weasyprint](https://weasyprint.org/) or the program `rsvg-convert`.
+`abctopdf` is a shell script which converts ABC to PDF using one of the previous shell scripts and, either a chrome/chromium compatible web browser (settable by the environment variable 'BROWSER'), or the program [weasyprint](https://weasyprint.org/) or the program `rsvg-convert`.